-A sample navigation display is shown in Figure 2-2.
+A sample overview navigation display is shown in Figure 2-2.

-Figure 2-2: Sample Navigation Display
+Figure 2-2: Sample Overview Navigation Display

-- 1. Links to the facility overview displays, tools, and the help system are shown in the top row. - 2.
-A row of process area links (rectangles with grey outline) are provided in the 2nd row.
-These are used to show the display links for each process area. - 3.
-Area G has been selected.
-A darker grey rectangle is shown around the Area G rectangle. - 4.
-The display links below the row of process areas are associated with Area G, since it is the selected area. - 5.
+- 1. Process area links (rectangles with a grey outline) are provided.
+These are used to show the display links for each process area.
+This should be provided before any area specific design to ensure proper implementation. - 2.
 A typical navigation screen for a major process area would contain more Detail Displays.